 Second, just like other exclusive markers of social status, the India Pale Ale held a hallowed place in craft brew culture to signify a select group of drinkers.
 Just like fancy wine, Darwin writes,

 IPA constitutes an elite preference precisely because it is an acquired taste…inaccessible to those who lack the time, money, and desire to cultivate an appreciation for the taste.

 Sociology can get a bad rap for being a buzzkill, and, if you’re going to partake, you should drink whatever you like.
-But this research provides an important look at how we build big assumptions about people into judgments about the smallest choices.Evan Stewart is an assistant professor of sociology at University of Massachusetts Boston starting in the fall, 2019.
+But this research provides an important look at how we build big assumptions about people into judgments about the smallest choices.Evan Stewart is an assistant professor of sociology at University of Massachusetts Boston.
 You can follow him on Twitter.